Chicken Cordon Bleu

 Instructions

-4. 4Sprinkle the chicken breasts with salt and pepper.
-Place a slice of ham and slice of Swiss cheese on each chicken breast.
+- 2Season the flattened chicken breasts with salt and pepper.
+Layer one slice of ham and one slice of Swiss cheese on each breast, then gently roll up tightly and set seam-side down.

 Nutrition — Per Serving